-We have all heard that fiber is an important part of our diet.
+We have all heard that fiber is an essential part of our diet.
 A diet high in fiber helps keep bowel movements regular, helps control cholesterol and blood sugar levels, and can even help you lose weight!
-But, what exactly is dietary fiber and how do I know if I am eating enough?
+But what exactly is dietary fiber, and how do I know if I am eating enough?
 Here are some facts regarding fiber and tips on how to increase your fiber intake daily.

 What is Dietary Fiber?